NHSDigital/az-backup/docs/developer-guide.md

     Make a note of the name of the storage account in the script output - it's generated with a random suffix, and you'll need it in the following steps to initialise the terraform.

-1. Prepare Terraform Variables (Optional)

-    If you want to override the Terraform variables, make a copy of `tfvars.template` and amend any default settings as required.

-    In the next step add the following flag to the `terraform apply` command in order to use your variables:

-    ```pwsh
-    -var-file="<your-var-file>.tfvars
-    ```

 1. Initialise Terraform

     Change the working directory to `./infrastructure`.